Jarichi/Mysteries-of-Rankhra/Prophecy of the Broken Flow.md

 Now waits as unseen forces scheme.

 Five paths shall converge as one,
 Birch Elf of leaves and ancient bark,
+Must venture forth and start the run,
 A guardian who’s lost their way,
 From lands afar, in lightless sway,
 A creature small, both keen and stark,